 In general, you should be prepared to show the IRS documentation of any expense you deduct and be prepared to explain why the expense is both ordinary and necessary.

-Examples of expenses that
+Examples of expenses that DON'T qualify as ordinary and necessary include:

 - Expenses of commuting to and from a regular workplace